Last reviewed 24 April 2012

 Should the personal taxation arrangements of the Chancellor of the Exchequer be public knowledge?
 Would you feel entitled to try to find out the age of a celebrity film star even if they wanted it kept secret?
 Our answers to such questions, none of which is unambiguously correct, show how mixed attitudes are to personal information about individuals in different situations, writes Jef Smith.

-Difficulties of confidentiality in home care
+Difficulties of confidentiality in care homes

-Passing information to other people
+Passing information to people outside the home

-The knowledge which a client may wish to share with carers, friends and family members may be constrained within even more subtle limits, and staff should certainly not assume anyone’s right to know without checking carefully with the individual.
+The knowledge which a client may wish to share with friends and family members may be constrained within even more subtle limits, and staff should certainly not assume anyone’s right to know without checking carefully with the individual.

 Outcome 6: Co-operating with Other Providers of the Care Quality Commission’s Guidance about Compliance: Essential Standards of Quality and Safety touches on, but does not altogether resolve, this dilemma.
 The Outcome expands on the requirements of the similarly titled Regulation 24, which calls on service providers to share “appropriate information in relation to the admission, discharge and transfer of service users”.
 The Outcome fills this out to “share information in a confidential manner with all relevant services, individuals, team or agencies to enable the care, treatment and support needs of people who use services to be met”, and then adds that information sharing must be organised so that “the confidentiality of people who use services is protected”.

 Like many of the statements urging confidentiality on practitioners, the Essential Standards are expressed in fairly general terms, forcing professionals back onto their own judgment in specific situations in which a conflict of interest appears.
-What should be done, for example, about a client who tells a care assistant about a health problem or admits to breaking agreed dietary restrictions, but then insists that the information should not be passed on to their GP or therapist?
+What should be done, for example, about a resident who tells a care assistant about a health problem or admits to breaking agreed dietary restrictions, but then insists that the information should not be passed on to their GP or therapist?

 Three critical tests